PaTiToMaSteR/energy-bot/SETUP.md

           next step (A password manager is a place good)
         * Once you have copied them down Click *Understood*
         ![bybit-key-sucessfully-added.png](doc-imgs/bybit-key-sucessfully-added.png)
-5. Deploy Bot to Firebase by running the following commands
+5. Deploy Bot to Firebase by running the following commands in your terminal of choice
     ```shell
     git clone https://github.com/PaTiToMaSteR/energy-bot.git
     cd energy-bot